Colposcopy – Glengarry Private Hospital, Perth

 Dr Sillender will discuss, before the colposcopy, why you have been referred, and why the colposcopy is necessary.

-What does having an abnormal Pap smear test result mean?
+What does having an abnormal smear test result mean?

-When the scientists who examine smears looked at your PAP smear in the lab, they saw cells that looked “different” from normal cells.
-An abnormal PAP smear test result may indicate the presence of
+When the scientists who examine smears looked at your smear in the lab, they detected either “high risk” HPV, and/or cells that looked “different” from normal cells.
+An abnormal smear test result may indicate the presence of

 - Low grade abnormal change.
-This is the next step up and again is due to inflammation causing a reaction to the cells on the cervix.
+This is due to changes caused by HPV or other causes, causing a reaction to the cells on the cervix.
 Usually it will settle with time, but high grade change does need to be ruled out with colposcopy.

 - Bacterial infection.
 Swabs and antibiotics can be helpful in diagnosing & clearing abnormal PAP smear changes due to infection.